Syed-nazif-hassan/restaurant-homepage/README.md

-# Restaurant Home Page Using using Next.js and Tailwind CSS.
+# Restaurant Home Page Using Next.js And Tailwind CSS.

 ## This project is a simple, responsive restaurant home page designed for various screen sizes, created using Next.js and Tailwind CSS.